Leckhampton Court: 14th century

 In the early 14th century, Leckhampton Court had become the property of the Giffards of Brimpsfield Castle.
 It's not clear whether they bought the manor, or had gained it through marriage, though, they managed to retain it through their fall, after the head of the family, John Giffard, 2nd Lord of Brimpsfield rebelled against Edward II in 1322, leading to his execution, the destruction of Brimpsfield Castle, and the seizure of their lands.

 This younger branch of the family managed to thrive at Leckhampton, and in about 1427 the hall, and nucleus of the current court was built, this was a simple two-storey hall, built from limestone.

-In the parish church of St Peter, there are two stone effigies that are believed to belong to Sir John Giffard II, and his wife, who are the people credited with having built the hall at Leckhampton.
+In the parish church of St. Peter, there are two stone effigies that are believed to belong to Sir John Giffard II, and his wife, who are the people credited with having built the hall at Leckhampton.

 16th century

 When another John Giffard dies in 1486, the manor passes to his daughter Eleanor, who marries the wealthy John Norwood, who is credited with building the timber-framed southern wing, and possibly the stone cottage-like building at the end of the northern wing, with twisted red-brick Tudor chimneys.

 The Norwoods retained their wealth and connections, and one Henry Norwood was to marry Katherine Throckmorton, daughter of Sir Robert Throckmorton and Muriel Berkeley, the daughter of Thomas Berkeley, 5th Baron Berkeley.
-This marriage gave the family connections at court, as the Throckmortons were a powerful family, and were relations of Catherine Parr, the sixth and final wife of Henry VIII, Catherine, Henry Norwood's wife being a first cousin, once removed, of the queen.
+This marriage gave the family connections at court, as the Throckmortons were a powerful family, and were relations of Katherine Parr, the sixth and final wife of Henry VIII, Katherine, Henry Norwood's wife being a first cousin, once removed, of the queen.

 Their son William modernised the central hall, adding new windows and chimneys; he was an active player in borough administration, and for a time held Cheltenham Manor.
-He married Elizabeth Lygon of Madresfield Court, and a brass plaque dedicated to them is in St Peter's church.
+He married Elizabeth Lygon of Madresfield Court, and a brass plaque dedicated to them is in St. Peter's church.